 Fall (3) Zahavi-Ely.
-Prerequisite: HBRW 102.
+Prerequisite: HBRW 102 or consent of instructor.

 Review of grammar followed by readings in various genres of Biblical literature.
 Emphasis on syntax, vocabulary and style of the Hebrew Bible.
 This course introduces the student to methods of modern biblical interpretation.
 (Cross listed with RELG 205)